 Many of the techniques used in making the stool are used in making chairs on the 5-day course.
 Students will turn the legs on a lathe, shape the seat with travisher and spokehaves, assemble the stool and apply an attractive finish.
 Although some, or all, of the processes may be new to students, no previous experience is required and instruction and support will be given as necessary throughout the weekend.

 All materials and use of tools are included in the price of the course as well as generous food and refreshments during the day.
-Accommodation, if needed, is extra and an accommodation list is available elsewhere on the website.
+Accommodation, is extra and is available onsite.
+See details of accommodation.

 Course details and booking information